gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 that is so, then the 'politics of faith' and 'enterprise association' must also be identical.
 But they clearly aren't: not everyone opening a corner deli "posits a uniform condition of mundane perfection" (Corey, 172).

-Some people (WHO?) have been tempted to say "enterprise association" as a synonym for "rationalism," and "civil association" as a synonym for customary behavior.
-But this simply won't do: Oakeshott does not fancy enterprise Association as a way of organizing a government.
+Other people (WHO?) have been tempted to say "enterprise association" as a synonym for "rationalism," and "civil association" as a synonym for customary behavior.
+But that also won't do: Oakeshott does not fancy enterprise Association as a way of organizing a government.
 But most certainly, he recognizes that entities like for-profit companies, sports teams, and charities are inherently enterprise associations.
 Does this mean he thinks that their managers should operate them in a rationalistic fashion?
 Of course not: Rationalism will fail as a way of managing a sports team just as surely as it will fail as a way of governing a polity.

 ## Going Fishing